-The Group does not account for financial assets and liabilities with a fixed rate of interest in the manner prescribed for instruments measured at fair value through profit or loss for the period; and does not designate derivatives (interest rate swaps) as hedging instruments under the fair value hedge accounting model.
+The Group does not account for financial assets and liabilities with a fixed rate of interest in the manner prescribed for instruments measured at fair value through profit or loss for the period.
 Therefore, no changes in interest rates at the reporting date would have affected the profit or loss for the period.